kubermatic/kubermatic/docs/proposals/platform-extension-implementation-extension-operators.md

   * Name
   * Source
   * installApprovalPlan
+* Parameters to create CRs managed by the operator
 * Status
   * condeses [OperatorCondition](https://olm.operatorframework.io/docs/concepts/crds/operatorcondition/)

 ### Extension Catalog Controller

 Reconciles `Extension` CRs and takes care of registering Operators for Extensions in the Extension catalog, making them available for installation.
 It basically translates `Extensions` to CRs needed by the OLM operator either wrapping OLM's catalog operator or implementing the necessary parts to fit our requirements.

 ### Extension Controller

 The extension controller reconciles ExtensionOperator CRs.
 It runs in the KKP controller manager in the seed cluster and manages OLM CRs on all user clusters.
 It acts as a wrapping layer around the OLM operator which taking care of the whole lifecycle of application operators.

 It initially handles ExtensionOperator CRs defined in the cluster template or KKP configuration.
 Based on the cluster configuration it allows you to install some extensions by default.

 ### Architecture